 If you require assistance to mark your ballot, you may bring a friend to assist you.
 This person will be allowed to go behind the privacy screen with you to help you mark your ballot.
 Your friend can be your child, grandchild, brother, sister, parent, grandparent spouse or caregiver or, your friend can really be a friend.
 The only difference is that your family or caregiver can act as a friend for more than just you.
 Anyone else gets to do this once.

 Either way, you and your friend will be asked to make a declaration before you cast your vote.

 You can also ask the deputy returning officer to help you vote if you prefer.
 In this case, if there is an agent representing a candidate present, he or she is entitled to accompany the two of you to observe the assistance given.

 It is mandatory that all locations have level access.
-Should it ever happen that your polling location is not accessible to persons with physical disabilities, it will be noted on the Voter Information Card you will receive in the mail.
+Should it ever happen that your polling location is not accessible to persons with physical disabilities, it will be noted on the Voter Information Card you, as a registered voter, will receive in the mail.
 In this case, contact your returning office and the returning officer will provide you with several options including having the ballot delivered to your home.

 Ask the election officer for the special template that is available at all polling stations just for persons who are visually impaired.
 This will help you mark your own ballot.

 You can bring a translator with you if you can communicate using sign language.

 If you are temporarily staying in shelter and need the protection of anonymity, contact Elections Nova Scotia or your local returning office for assistance.
 You will be able to vote with the assistance of a write-in ballot coordinator team and your name and location will be held in confidence.